jiaxiang-cai/Arxiv-digester/readme.md

 If the advance search is turned off (in config.ini), you will enter a cli program to compose your own query term

 #### Advance search
-If the advance search is turned on, you can compose your search option.
+If the advance search is turned on, you can compose your search option in config.ini

 * You can choose to search by title, abstract or both (with relation 'and' or 'or')
 * You can search in specific category, following https://arxiv.org/category_taxonomy